What is the Most Comfortable Manual Wheelchair?

 It is designed to support your hips, tailbone, spine, butt and lower back.
 The manufacturer offers a Lifetime Replacement Guarantee too!

-There is a wheelchair back cushion to match it that you can see below.
+There is a wheelchair back cushion to match it which you can see below.

 Drive Medical Wheelchair Back and Cushion Combo